Heading to Redang Island?

 The Redang Island ferries depart from either Merang or Shahbandar Jetty in Kuala Terengganu on the east coast of Malaysia.
 This means your first step for getting to Pulau Redang to to make your way to one of these jetties.

-I’ll start this guide by first talking about getting a flight or a bus to Kuala Terengganu and then how to get to either jetty before describing the ferries.
+I’ll start this guide by first talking about getting a flight, taxi or a bus to Kuala Terengganu and then how to get to either jetty before describing the ferries.

 The following map shows where Merang, Shahbandar Jetty and Redang Island are to give you an idea of where you are going.